What is the West Kent Health and Care Partnership (HCP)?

 What happens next?

-West Kent ICP will develop throughout 2020 and into 2021.
+West Kent HCP will continue to develop throughout 2022.
 During this time it will develop:

 - a comprehensive workplan